Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

   - ❌ The UI displays an error: "Only administrators can close high-urgency incidents."
   - ✅ This confirms that vertical privilege escalation is prevented for high-urgency incidents.

-### Step 3: Verify Alice Can Close a Medium-Urgency Incident
+### Step 3: Verify Alice Can Modify Non-High-Urgency Incidents
 - Action:
   - Locate a medium-urgency (code: 'M') incident assigned to Alice or unassigned.
   - Click "Edit", change status to "Closed", and save.